xt99/jQuery-Validation-Engine/README.md

 ### onValidationComplete
 Stop the form from submitting, and let you handle it after it validated via a function

+### bindMethod (defaut: bind)
+By default the engine bind the form and the field with bind.
+If you need a persistant you can also use 'live'

 Validators
 ---